Ecctis Verification for Indian Degrees: B.Tech, 3-Year Degrees, and UK Equivalence 2026

 Ecctis has established clear benchmarking for the most common Indian qualifications:

 This change is significant for Indian professionals in non-engineering fields: accountants with a B.Com, business analysts with a B.A.
-Economics, or data professionals with a B.Sc Statistics can now rely on an Ecctis comparison statement to confirm their qualification meets the skill-level requirement.
+Economics, or data professionals with a B.Sc Statistics can ask Ecctis to assess whether their qualification meets the applicable skill-level benchmark.

 The B.Tech Question

 For Indian IT professionals — who represent the largest cohort of Skilled Worker applicants from India — the B.Tech question is usually straightforward.
-A 4-year B.Tech or B.E. from an institution listed in the Association of Indian Universities (AIU) register is consistently mapped to a UK Bachelor's with Honours (RQF Level 6).
+A 4-year B.Tech or B.E. from an institution listed in the Association of Indian Universities (AIU) register is generally assessed against the UK Bachelor's with Honours (RQF Level 6) benchmark, subject to the individual qualification and institution records.
 This has been the standard for over a decade and Ecctis assessors are highly familiar with Indian engineering degree structures.

 Where complications arise: